Sb2001nov/HeartAttack-Analysis/README.md

 	thalach : maximum heart rate achieved

+	exang: exercise induced angina
+		1 = yes
+		0 = no

+	oldpeak = ST depression induced by exercise relative to rest
+	slope: the slope of the peak exercise ST segment Value 0: upsloping
+		Value 1: flat
+		Value 2: downsloping

+	ca: number of major vessels (0-3)

+	thal:
+		0 = error (in the original dataset 0 maps to NaN's) 1 = fixed defect
+		2 = normal
+		3 = reversable defect

 	target :
 		0= less chance of heart attack
 		1= more chance of heart attack